 Dr. Manger only uses the most advanced technology for LASIK and has 7 lasers in his state-of-the-art surgical facility.
 He only performs 100% blade-free, All-Laser Custom Wavefront LASIK procedures, and is one of few surgeons in the country with the 3 most advanced excimer lasers that are used to reshape the cornea during the LASIK procedure.
 With his technology, Dr. Manger can provide a level of customized treatment for each patient that few other LASIK surgeons can match.
 Dr. Manger does not believe in a “one-size-fits-all” approach to treatment and the technology he uses reflects this.

 The medical field’s most comprehensive, 14-test diagnostic LASIK exam

-At Saddleback Eye Center, Dr. Manger routinely conducts the medical field’s most comprehensive, 14-test diagnostic LASIK exam that takes approximately 2½ hours to complete.
+At Saddleback Eye Center, our team boasts the expertise to execute the medical field’s most exhaustive 14-test diagnostic LASIK evaluation, meticulously completed in approximately 2½ hours.
 This LASIK exam forms the groundwork for producing the outstanding outcomes for which he is known.
 Many other LASIK surgeons don’t take the time for this important exam and instead rely on professionals who do not have the same skills and qualifications to conduct the exam for them.
 And the exam that is done at these centers is usually a brief 45 to 60 minute “consultation” consisting of 4 or 5 tests, where the main emphasis is to financially qualify the patient for surgery.

 Thanks to improvements in technology and Dr. Manger’s extensive expertise, you could be a candidate for LASIK even if you’ve been turned down for LASIK in the past or have been told that you are not a candidate for LASIK by your eye care professional.
 Dr. Manger can discover this during your exam.
 Schedule your free* LASIK exam today.